 Jens Meyerhoff is the lead investor in Reterro’s most recent financing and a current board member.
-He also holds the position as Chief Commercial Officer at Tri Alpha Energy, the world’s largest privately funded nuclear fusion company.
-Prior, he was CFO at First Solar (FSLR), the world’s largest producer of thin film solar panels, where he lead the company’s IPO in 2011.
-He also lead First Solar’s transformation into an integrated Power Plant developer as President of the Utility Systems Group and drove the financing and sale of over $10 billion in solar assets.
+Previously, he was CFO at First Solar (FSLR), the world’s largest producer of thin film solar panels, where he led the company’s IPO in 2011.
+He also led First Solar’s transformation into an integrated Power Plant developer as President of the Utility Systems Group and drove the financing and sale of over $10 billion in solar assets.

 Prior to First Solar, Jens was COO and CFO at FormFactor (FORM), a leader in the semiconductor test space.
 Jens took FORM public in 2003, the first technology IPO since the NASDAQ crash in 2000.
 He was also previously CFO and SVP Operations at Siliconix.